-The Best Vegetable Soup Recipe that is so hearty and comforting!
-Packed with veggies for an easy flavor packed meal that tastes miles above any canned version.
+Healthy Vegetable Soup recipe is the best ever!
+Hearty and comforting, it’s packed with veggies for an easy flavor packed meal that tastes miles above any canned version.

 Vegetable soup with in red pot garnished with bay leaf and dill.
 Bread rolls.

-This vegetable soup is the pinnacle of versatility when it comes to healthy soups.
-Use fresh vegetables, frozen, or even canned ingredients and pick the cooking method that suits you – stovetop, slow cooker or Instant Pot.
+This healthy vegetable soup recipe is the pinnacle of versatility when it comes to healthy soup recipes.
+Use fresh, frozen, or even canned ingredients and pick the cooking method that suits you – stovetop, slow cooker or Instant Pot.

-Whether you want a comforting meal yet light and veggie-packed or a hearty lunch, this homemade vegetable soup recipe is the answer!
-You should also try this Mexican vegetable soup with a kick!
+Whether you want a comforting yet light veggie packed lunch or a hearty, comforting meal, this homemade vegetable soup is the answer!

 Three bowls of vegetable soup with Greek yogurt, dill and parmesan served with bread rolls.